 Who is behind Let's Encrypt?

-An ambitious community and the parent organization Internet Security Research Group (ISRG) as well as the Linux Foundation and Electronic Frontier Foundation (EFF), which manages the certification software.
-In addition, companies such as Mozilla, Chrome, Facebook and Automattic the project.
+An ambitious community and the parent organization Internet Security Research Group (ISRG) as well as the Linux Foundation and the Electronic Frontier Foundation (EFF), which manages the certification software.
+In addition, companies such as Mozilla, Chrome, Facebook and Automattic support the project.

 What are the goals of Let's Encrypt?

-The certificates are free, relatively easy to integrate - if you have the appropriate knowledge and skills - and the project is professionally managed.
+The certificates are free, relatively easy to integrate - if you have the knowledge and skills - and the project is professionally managed.